 King Shing Industrial Co., Ltd. (hereinafter referred to as "the Company") was established on March 28, 1989.
-The Company and subsidiaries (hereinafter collectively referred to as "the Group") are primarily engaged in the research, development, manufacturing, and sales of automotive parts.
+The Company is primarily engaged in the research, development, manufacturing, and sales of automotive parts.
 The Company's stock was approved by the Taipei Exchange (TPEx) on March 13, 2024, and is listed for trading on the over-the-counter market of TPEx.

 II.
-Date of Authorization for Issuance of Financial Statements and Procedures for Authorization The consolidated financial statements were approved for issuance by the Board of Directors on April 8, 2024.
+Date of Authorization for Issuance of Financial Statements and Procedures for Authorization The parent company only financial statements were approved for issuance by the Board of Directors

-III.
 Application of New Standards, Amendments and Interpretations